DwijaChandarana/Lap-time-calculator-/README.md

 F1 Lap Time Calculator

-This program calculates lap time and total race time of a formula 1 car based on track length, speed and number of laps.
+This program calculates lap time and total race time of a Formula 1 car based on track length, speed and number of laps.

 INPUT
 Track Length